JSB-UCLA/scDEED/README.md

 ## Example

-This is a basic example which shows you how to find the best parameter.
+This is a basic example showing how to find the best parameter.
 We use pmbc data as a demo:

 ``` r